0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/inclusion-arguments.md

----
-id: pil-arguments
-title: Inclusion Arguments
-sidebar_label: Inclusion Arguments
-description: This document describes how Polynomial Identity Language implements Inclusion Arguments.
+This document describes how Polynomial Identity Language implements Inclusion Arguments.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - execution trace
-  - addition
-  - polynomials
----

 For most of the programs used in the zkEVM's Prover, the values recorded in the columns of execution traces are field elements.